Nevada business license: Types, costs, and how to apply

 Can I operate in Nevada under a different name from my registered business name?

 Yes, you can.
-If you’re a sole trader or structured as an LLCs or a corporation, just file for a DBA with the county where you operate.
+If you're a sole proprietor, limited liability company (LLC), or corporation, you can file a “doing business as” (DBA) name with the county where you operate.
 Business name requirements vary by county, so be sure to check with your city or county office for specific guidelines.

 Disclaimer